aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.30.6 (March 31, 2022) ##
+* FIX: Remove the Update URI so people can get updates from wordpress.org again.

 ## Version 2.30.5 (March 22, 2022) ##
 * FIX: Fix a tagging/release issue with the readme.txt file.